Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Introduction

 In sensory cortices, proximity in stimulus space is often mirrored anatomically: neighboring neurons tend to exhibit adjacent or overlapping receptive fields, as observed in orientation-selectivity maps of the visual cortex or tonotopic maps of the auditory cortex, and so forth \cite{Ptl,Srn}.
 As a result, neurons with neighboring receptive fields form a localized ``bump" of activity that shifts coherently with stimulus changes.

-The physiological basis for such behavior is believed to arise from the adaptation of the structure of neuronal connectivity to the geometry of the stimulus space manifold ~\cite{bednar2003self, sirosh1996self}.
-In particular, the phenomenon of localization arises from attractor dynamics, i.e., the nonlinear interplay between excitatory and inhibitory neuronal populations, stabilizing neuronal activity over timescales that significantly exceed the duration of an individual spike~\cite{tiselkoapparent, hulse2020mechanisms,bassett2018self, laurens2018brain}.
-This line of reasoning underlies most Continuous Attractor Neural Network (CANN) models, which combine local excitation with long-range or homogeneous inhibition to establish a coherent attractor dynamics \cite{Trppbg,Smsch,RllAtt,Wbr,WuZhang}.
+The physiological basis for such behavior is thought to arise from the adaptation of neuronal connectivity to the geometry of the stimulus space manifold~\cite{bednar2003self, sirosh1996self}.
+In particular, the phenomenon of localization is attributed to attractor dynamics---nonlinear interactions between excitatory and inhibitory neuronal populations that stabilize activity over timescales much longer than individual spikes~\cite{tiselkoapparent, hulse2020mechanisms,bassett2018self, laurens2018brain}.
+This reasoning forms the foundation of most Continuous Attractor Neural Network (CANN) models, which achieve coherent attractor states through a combination of local excitation and long-range or homogeneous inhibition \cite{Trppbg,Smsch,RllAtt,Wbr,WuZhang}.

 Importantly, the notion of ``locality" in these models is based on either the physical proximity between neurons or the distances observed between receptive fields~\cite{romani2010continuous}.
 Although this approach can account for certain population-level features of neuronal dynamics, including the localization of spiking, it remains phenomenological, \textit{i.e.}, based on external assessments and tuning of local connectivity to capture the structure of the stimulus space, and may therefore misrepresent the intrinsic neurophysiological computations \cite{Trppbg,RllEp,RllAtt,ClgAtt,Rll4,Bsstt,StrngHD,StrngSV,SkgDir,Smsch,Kali,Wbr,Wlls,Tsdks,WuZhang}.
 In particular, this methodology struggles in the case of the hippocampus---a deep brain network whose principal neurons, place cells, fire only within specific regions of the environment, known as their respective place fields (Fig.~\ref{f1:receptive_fields}b).